PollobRay/Student-Attendance-System/README.md

    * Then import 'stdmanagement.sql' file in that database.
    * Now run Jar File.

-* It is Student Management System for a Collage or University including Student Attendance System, CT Marks, and Others Reports.
+* It is Student Attendance System for a Collage or University including Student Attendance System, CT Marks, and Others Reports.
 * It is Semester Project.

 * Supervised By: